Events – Weddings

 Prince Albert has become home to many artists and artisans.
 There are a number of galleries and stores in town where collectors pieces can be found and the character of the Karoo and Prince Albert is captured on canvas or film.
 Browse through the wares of the local blacksmith; the Mohair shop and Karoo Loom.
 Visit and taste local produce at the dairy, fig farm, olive producers, or choose fresh fare from the Saturday morning market.
-Spend time in the museum or watch a movie at the restored Art Deco Showroom.
-Choose from the activities below.

 African Relish Foodie Tour

 Join a small group for a friendly and exclusive guided tour of the culinary food producers in the town of Prince Albert.
 African Relish recreational cooking school sources some of the area’s best local and seasonal produce for our classes and we are happy to introduce you to these producers and creators.

 Whether it is tasty artisan breads and pastries, gingerbeer, vetkoek and roosterkoek, pickled olives and oil, figs, cheeses, biltong, wines and witblits, you are in for a charming tour of the towns’ food and culture.
 Take the option of a stroll along with a drive in the African Relish Tuk Tuk or a leisurely cycle option; we will accompany you on this fun and tasty tour.
 Produce also on sale at various food suppliers at good prices.
 Please bring cash along.